14 Questions You Should Ask a Lawyer for Estate Planning in Arizona

 A trust is a separate legal entity that can hold property and other assets on behalf of a beneficiary.
 This is a great way to pass down ownership of assets in a simple, easy way and avoid probate.
 Instead of having to transfer the assets from one person’s name to another our clients usually have a succession plan inside their trust.

 There are a few different kinds of trusts that you can set up for your assets.
-This is why you should ask your lawyer to explain the various options you have and the benefits of each.
+This is why you should ask your estate planning attorneys to explain the various options you have and the benefits of each.
 This way, you can make the best decision for your individual circumstances.

 You can read more about trust here.